GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/caldb.rst

 In other words, you cannot set the name of the database but you can set its location on disk.

-We recommend to set up a new database for each observing project.
+We recommend setting up a new database for each observing project.
 It helps keep things clean and avoids calibrations from other programs being unexpectedly picked up.
 (If they were picked up, they would be a match, but it might get confusing if you are expecting another calibration to be picked up.)

 Here is an example of a ``rsys.cfg`` with several ``database_dir`` entries.
-Note that at all times, only one is active.
+Note that at all times, **only one is active**.

 ::